Count On Me (Bruno Mars song)

 "Count On Me" is a song by American singer-songwriter Bruno Mars from his debut studio album, Doo-Wops & Hooligans (2010).
 The song was first unveiled on Mars's debut extended play, It's Better If You Don't Understand (2010).
-It was released as a radio single in Australia and served as the overall sixth single from Doo-Wops & Hooligans, being serviced to contemporary hit radio and adult contemporary radio in on November 7, 2011.
+It was serviced to Australian contemporary hit radio and adult contemporary radio on November 7, 2011, as the overall sixth and final single from the album.
 It was composed by Mars, Philip Lawrence, and Ari Levine, under their alias, the Smeezingtons.
 Musically, "Count On Me" is a folk and tropical record that lyrically details the importance of friendship and conveys a positive message.

 The song received generally positive to mixed reviews.
-Some music critics noted the resemblance to "Over the Rainbow" by Israel Kamakawiwoʻole, praising its arrangement and "uplifting" vibe, others criticized its "saccharine sound" and cheesy lyrics.
+Some music critics praised its arrangement and "uplifting" vibe, others criticized its "saccharine sound" and lyrics.
 The single peaked at number two in the Czech Republic and it was able to reach the position of 19 in Australia and 13 in New Zealand.
-It was certified three platinum by the Australian Recording Industry Association (ARIA) and the Recording Industry Association of America (RIAA), respectively.
+It was certified three times platinum by the Australian Recording Industry Association (ARIA) and Recorded Music NZ (RMNZ) and five times platinum by the Recording Industry Association of America (RIAA) and by Music Canada (MC).
 Mars performed "Count on Me" on television shows such as The Ellen DeGeneres Show and included it on The Doo-Wops & Hooligans Tour (2010–12), the Hooligans in Wondaland Tour (2011), and once on the Moonshine Jungle Tour (2013–14).
-It has been covered a number of times and has been used in a couple of commercials.
+It has been covered a number of times and used in commercials.

 Production and release

-"Count On Me" was first recorded by Bruno Mars for his debut EP, It's Better If You Don't Understand, which was released on May 11, 2010, under Elektra Records.
+"Count On Me" was first recorded by Bruno Mars for his debut EP, It's Better If You Don't Understand, released on May 11, 2010, under Elektra Records.
 It was written by Mars, Philip Lawrence and Ari Levine, while production was handled by the same three under their alias, the Smeezingtons.
 Levine was responsible for engineering the song, which he did at Levcon Studios in Los Angeles.
-Levine and Mars played and recorded all of the instruments on the track.
+Levine and Mars played all of the instruments on the track.
 The single was mixed by Manny Marroquin and assistants Christian Plata and Erik Madrid at Larrabee Recording Studios in Los Angeles, California.
 It was mastered by Stephen Marcussen at Marcussen Mastering in Hollywood, California.
-"Count on Me" was issued to contemporary hit radio and adult contemporary radio on November 7, 2011, in Australia by Atlantic Records and Warner Music Australia as a single.
+"Count on Me" was issued to contemporary hit radio and adult contemporary radio on November 7, 2011, in Australia by Atlantic Records and Warner Music Australia.